 Module: Prescribing Practice Context

 Lectures are delivered using a blended approach.
-All face to face and live online lecutures are delivered on a Wednesday (up to 18.00pm on some days).
+All live online and face to face lectures are delivered on Wednesdays.

 Spring &Summer Trimester (Jan – End of July)

 The clinical practicum occurs in the site in which you are currently employed.
 You must continue to work in this clinical site for the duration of the programme.
 Clinical learning is comprised of 26 weeks clinical exposure in the area in which you currently work and in which you intend to prescribe once registered as a Registered Nurse-Midwife Prescriber.
 A designated medical practitioner mentor will provide 96 hours clinical instruction.
 Students must complete 10 medicinal product prescribing case studies (i.e. seven formative and three summative) under the supervision of a medical practitioner.